Path of the Half Moon

 Vince Bailey grew up in Central Arizona, starting in the late nineteen-fifties.
 His youthful experiences there contribute significantly to the nostalgic aspect of his fiction writing.
 Path of the Half Moon is his debut novel, and winner of the Arizona Authors' Association Literary Award.

 Vince has also been published in several college and local newspapers, and for the past ten years he has penned a column for a nationally distributed trade periodical.
-Mr. Bailey currently resides in Peoria, Arizona with his wife, Rita.
-He's currently working on the next book in the Path of the Half Moon series.
+Mr. Bailey currently resides in Arizona with his family.

 Connect with the author at VinceBaileyAuthor.com